There is no doubt that content marketing is a necessity for any business, in any sector.

 The process of sharing means that we have earned the coverage.
 Here are a few examples of earned distribution:

-These methods create a way of gaining traction for material through methods which do not require financial backing.
+These methods create a way of gaining traction for material through methods that do not require financial backing.

 This is where PR tactics come into play.